Changes to inheritance tax reliefs - frequently asked questions

-The announcements in the 2024 Autumn Budget could create significant and lasting challenges for rural businesses of all sizes.
+Changes to the inheritance tax reliefs, first announced in the 2024 Autumn Budget could create significant and lasting challenges for rural businesses of all sizes.
 Under the Chancellor’s proposed changes, from April 2026, inheritance tax (IHT) reliefs available to farms and family businesses will be restricted.

 For an introduction to the basics of succession planning and inheritance tax, please see the two part succession planning webinar series here.
 More in-depth materials can also be found in the CLA Handbook on Succession Planning (CLA94).